-WOOD/METAL/PLASTIC, the new ensemble from Ian Carey, spans the worlds of chamber music, jazz, and free improvisation.
+WOOD/METAL/PLASTIC, the new ensemble from Ian Carey, "combines the delicately calibrated dynamics of a chamber ensemble with alternating sections of close voicings and free improvisation, a tricky marriage that requires keen ears and bountiful imagination."
+(Andrew Gilbert, Berkeleyside).
 This brand new septet features luminaries from across the Bay Area's jazz, classical, and new music scenes (including bassist Lisa Mezzacappa, saxophonist Kasey Knudsen, violinists Alisa Rose and Mia Bella D’Augelli, cellist Jessica Ivry, and drummer Jon Arkin), premiering a new book of compositions by Carey commissioned by InterMusicSF (formerly San Francisco Friends of Chamber Music).
 The project’s influences range from chamber jazz pioneers Jimmy Giuffre and Charles Mingus, to chamber music titans including Villa-Lobos and Ravel, to free improvisation adventurers Ornette Coleman and Steve Lacy, while staying true to Carey’s love of dense counterpoint and lush harmonies.

 Ian Carey's TAKOYAKI 3 (with Adam Shulman, B3 organ; Jon Arkin or Bryan Bowman, drums; and Carey on trumpet) is the streamlined, street-food-style version of Ian Carey's successful Quintet+1.
 The group's repertoire includes original compositions from Carey's and Shulman's albums, rarely-heard tunes by composers like Lennie Tristano, Ornette Coleman, Herbie Nichols, Billy Strayhorn, Steve Swallow, Thelonious Monk, and Neil Young, as well as some of the band's favorite standards.